minakovaa/arch-style-detect/preprocess_img/README.md

-# Useful scripts to preprocess images
+# Convert images to another format and delete duplicates

+With script **preprocess_img/preprocess_imgs.py**
+you can preprocess you image datasets:
  - Convert images to another format
+ - Reduce images sizes
  - Find similar images and delete image duplicates

-## Convert images to another format and delete duplicates

-To convert images you can use script **convert_img.py** with parameters.
+You can use script **preprocess_imgs.py** with parameters:

 For example, to convert all images in folder `/datadir` convert to **jpeg** and the result size of images equal to 80 percents of original image size.
 Delete source images if can save it in target format.